will-koz/willcoin/README.md

 - [ ] '>reboot' command
 - [x] Fortune cat functions
   - [x] color
+  - [ ] make only fortune color a random color ; all others are red or something
   - [x] wikipedia
 - [ ] Create a systemd service / unit
 - [ ] make '>info' for commands